Advantages of the Waterfall Methodology

 Agile was chosen because the development manager wanted to try this new approach.

-In this case the project would have been more successful if a more traditional waterfall approach was used.
+In this case the project would have been more successful if a more traditional waterfall approach had been used.

-For as long as I have been involved in project management IT has been searching for the silver bullet that would deliver projects more quickly and more successfully.
+IT teams are always searching for the silver bullet that will deliver projects faster and more successfully.

-Unfortunately, the statistics on project success rates have not improved despite the various ‘silver bullets’ that have been tried.
+Unfortunately, the statistics on project success rates have not improved.

-In my opinion, agile is a great approach for certain types of projects but it can be a more complex set of processes to manage.
+In our opinion, agile is a great approach for certain types of projects but it can be a more complex set of processes to manage.

 The agile teams have to be adaptive and absorb frequent change.